eyadislam/laravel-ai-factory/README.md

 # Laravel AI Factory

-Laravel AI Factory is a developer-friendly package for generating realistic test data using AI models like OpenAI, Gemini, or DeepSeek.
+Laravel AI Factory is a developer-friendly package for generating realistic test data using AI models like OpenAI (Gemini and DeepSeek coming soon).
 It integrates seamlessly with Laravel factories and supports both AI-generated and manually defined fields, with the option to use bulk or individual inserts.

 ## 🚀 Features